A Guide to the Best Places to Live in San Francisco

 How to Choose Among the Best Places to Live in San Francisco

-There is a long list of criteria you should take into consideration when picking your future neighborhood.
+There is a long list of criteria you should take into consideration when permanently changing your address and moving to this big city once you pick the best time of the year to move.
 Some of them are universal – make sure you can afford to reside in a certain part of the city, check whether commuting is easy enough, etc. Others, however, are based on your particular situation and personal preferences.

 Pick a San Francisco Neighborhood Based on Your Own Criteria

-What is it that you absolutely need from your future neighborhood?
-For example, if you’re moving with kids, you will probably want to have a few of the top San Francisco high schools in the vicinity.
+What is it that you absolutely need from your future neighborhood and what’s not worth getting moving stress?
+For example, if you’re moving with kids, you will probably want to have a few of the top San Francisco high schools in the vicinity and high general safety of the neighborhood.
 On the other hand, if you are moving alone to another state and planning to get a job before you move, you should probably live closer to your future workplace.
-In case you wish to get auto transport services you’d need to know how car shipping works and whether you’ll have a parking spot near your home.
-Consider what your specific situation is right now and adapt your house hunt accordingly.
+In case you wish to transport your car across the country and get auto transport services you’d need to know how car shipping works and whether you’ll have a parking spot near your home.
+Consider what your specific situation is right now to avoid making common moving mistakes and adapt your house-hunt accordingly.

 Other Criteria: Economy and Companies in the Vicinity, Night Clubs and Bars, Outdoor Spaces for Health-Conscious Residents, and More

 Now that you know what your non-negotiables are, it is time to think about other preferences and amenities.
 These are the things you’d like to have in the vicinity, but not something you couldn’t survive without.
 If you like partying, you’ll probably prefer a place closer to downtown, brimming with pubs, bars, and clubs.
 If you enjoy outdoor activities, you’ll look for a community with lots of parks and open areas, and so on, it will help you avoid relocation depression.

 Look at SF Neighborhoods That You Can Afford